jtod/Sigma16/app/doc/homepage-index/index.md

   This includes documentation of the architecture, programming, and installation.

-This is not a commercial architecture; it is simpler than most commercial products making it a good vehicle for teaching and experimentation.
+This architecture is simpler than most commercial products making it a good vehicle for teaching and experimentation.

 * A 16-bit architecture with a simple yet powerful instruction set.